Frequently Asked Questions about Blood Donation

 - How often can I donate?

 Healthy individuals can donate whole blood every 56 days, plasma every 28 days and platelets every 7 days.
+Donors who give a double red blood cell donation are eligible again after 112 days.

 - If I’ve recently had an ear or body piercing performed, can I donate?